emwap/stream-paper/paper.md

-Using the monadic stream representation with EDSLs enables another trick not available with the functional representation: the buffer can be stored entirely in registers.
+Using the monadic stream representation with EDSLs enables another trick not available with the functional representation: the buffer can be stored entirely in references.
 In the versions of the moving average function we've presented so far the purely functional representation uses an immutable array as a buffer while the monadic representation uses a mutable cyclic buffer.
 However, in an EDSL the buffer can be